Howard the Duck (film): Plot

-Upon their arrival at the laboratory, the laser spectroscope malfunctions upon activation, raising the possibility of something else being transported to Earth.
+Upon their arrival at the laboratory, the laser spectroscope malfunctions, raising the possibility of something else being transported to Earth.
 At this point, Dr. Walter Jenning is possessed by a life form from a distant region of space.
-When they visit a diner, the creature introduces itself as a "Dark Overlord of the Universe" and demonstrates its developing mental powers by destroying the table, utensils, and condiments.
-A fight ensues when a group of truckers in the diner begins to insult Howard.
-Howard is captured and is almost killed by the diner chef, but the Dark Overlord destroys the diner and escapes with Beverly.
+When they visit a diner, the creature introduces himself as a "Dark Overlord of the Universe" and demonstrates his developing mental powers by destroying the table, utensils, and condiments.
+A fight ensues when a group of truckers in the diner insults Howard.
+He is captured and is almost killed by the diner chef, but the Dark Overlord destroys the diner and escapes with Beverly.

-Howard locates Phil, who is arrested for his presence at the laboratory with no security clearance.
-After they escape, they discover an ultralight aircraft, which they use to search for the Dark Overlord and Beverly.
+Howard locates Phil, and they discover an ultralight aircraft, which they use to search for the Dark Overlord and Beverly.
 At the laboratory, the Dark Overlord plans to transfer another of his kind into Beverly's body with the dimension machine.
-Howard and Phil arrive and seemingly destroy the Dark Overlord with an experimental neutron disintegrator, but the creature is merely forced out of Jenning's body and now attacks them in his true form.
-Howard fires the neutron disintegrator at the hideous beast, obliterating him.
-He then destroys the laser spectroscope, preventing more Dark Overlords from arriving on Earth, but also ruining his only chance of returning to Duckworld.
+Howard and Phil arrive and seemingly destroy the Dark Overlord with an experimental neutron disintegrator, but the creature is merely forced out of Jenning's body and attacks them in its true form.
+Howard fires the neutron disintegrator at the beast, obliterating him.
+He then destroys the laser spectroscope, preventing more Dark Overlords from arriving on Earth, but at the cost of his only chance of returning to Duckworld.
 Howard then becomes Beverly's manager, hires Phil as an employee on her tour, and performs with her on stage.